abrahamabel/alphageometry_fix_ag_ckpt_vocab/README.md

 # Workaround for weights and biases errors
 ---

-## Alphageometry Weights and Vocabulary Setup
+I've Created a hugging face repo with the weights and Voccab for alphageometry , here's the link : https://huggingface.co/abrahamabelboodala/ALPHAGEOMETRY_ag_ckpt_vocab/tree/main/ag_ckpt_vocab

-This repository provides an alternative method for setting up alphageometry, particularly useful for users encountering errors with the `bash download.sh` script from Google Drive.
+#  Install from hugging face repo

-### Common Error
+## Common Error

 When running the `download.sh` script, you may encounter the following error: